editorconfig-checker/editorconfig-checker/README.md

 #### Manually excluding

-##### via ecrc
+##### via ecignore

-You can create a file called `.ecrc` where you can put a regular expression on each line which files should be excluded.
+You can create a file called `.ecignore` where you can put a regular expression on each line which files should be excluded.
 If you do this it will be merged with the default excludes.
 Remember to escape your regular expressions correctly. :)

-An `.ecrc` can look like this:
+An `.ecignore` can look like this:

 ```
 LICENSE$